Adam Jury: History

 While working as a graphic designer at Catalyst Game Labs, Jury created the game design studio Posthuman Studios in 2009 with Rob Boyle and Shadowrun writer Brian Cross.
-Jury resigned from Catalyst in March 2010.
+He resigned from Catalyst in March 2010.

 Jury works primarily with FanPro on Shadowrun and Classic BattleTech (a revised edition of the classic miniatures game), as well as pursuing a number of original projects.

 Awards

-Adam Jury has worked on several award-winning or nominated products, including the following:
+Jury has worked on several award-winning or nominated products, including the following: